python/cpython/Doc/distutils/apiref.rst

-as the parent with sub-commands ``install_lib``, ``install_headers``, etc.  The parent of a family of commands defines *sub_commands* as a class attribute; it's a list of 2-tuples ``(command_name, predicate)``, with *command_name* a string and *predicate* an unbound method, a string or None. *predicate* is a method of the parent command that determines whether the corresponding command is applicable in the current situation.
+as the parent with sub-commands ``install_lib``, ``install_headers``, etc.  The parent of a family of commands defines *sub_commands* as a class attribute; it's a list of 2-tuples ``(command_name, predicate)``, with *command_name* a string and *predicate* a function, a string or None. *predicate* is a method of the parent command that determines whether the corresponding command is applicable in the current situation.
 (Eg. we ``install_headers`` is only applicable if we have any C header files to install.)
 If *predicate* is None, that command is always applicable.

-*sub_commands* is usually defined at the \*end\* of a class, because predicates can be unbound methods, so they must already have been defined.
+*sub_commands* is usually defined at the \*end\* of a class, because predicates can be methods of the class, so they must already have been defined.
 The canonical example is the :command:`install` command.